 Get involved in cleanups of Broome ie Clean Up Australia Day »

 Make sure nieghbourhood rubbish or garden waste doesn’t end up in stormwater drains.

 If you see a stormwater drain dumper, report them to the Shire.

 Make sure loose pindan soil from land clearing doesn’t wash or blow onto the road or into stormwater drains.
 If a development is causing a large amount of erosion to flow onto roads in your suburb, report it to the Shire or to Department of Parks and Wildlife.

 Compost or throw in the bin as decaying animal faeces contribute nutrients that can wash into drains.

 Care for a stormwater drain near your home.
 Bare drains convey stormwater, nutrients and pindan into the Bay too quickly.
 Plants absorb nutrients and slow water.
 Ask the Shire to help your neighbourhood revegetate a drain.
 Oh, and no motorbikes or wheelers in the drains.

 Tree Planting and Weeding

 Get involved in tree planting and weeding days held by the Society for Kimberley Indigenous Plants and Animals and keep our coastal vine thickets and bushland thriving.

-Write to the Shire re upgrading Broome’s stormwater drains to reduce nutrients and pindan flowing into our Bay.
-This has been achieved in Perth with $4 million to create nutrient stripping wetlands and restore tributary vegetation to remove nutrients.
+Write to the Shire re upgrading Broome’s stormwater drains to reduce nutrients and pindan flowing into Roebuck Bay.
+This has been achieved in Perth with $4 million grant to create nutrient stripping wetlands and restore tributary vegetation to remove nutrients.